Sharing your data

 There are some legitimate reasons for wanting to restrict public access to your research data:

 - you intend to make a patent application, and must avoid prior disclosure.
-Before sharing, seek advice from Isis Innovation.
+Before sharing, seek advice from Oxford University Innovation.

 - your research data includes confidential data pertaining to human subjects – see the Ethical Issues and Data Protection pages for more information.